hmakelin/gisnav/docs/index.rst

 #####################################
 GISNav Documentation
 #####################################
 Welcome to GISNav's documentation!

-In the navbar you will find links to the user guide and API documentation, as well as information on how to contribute to the project.
+This site contains the following pages:

+    * Get Started

+        A demo to get you quickly started

+    * Setup

+        Detailed instructions on how to use the provided Docker environemt, or how to setup your own.

+    * User Guide

+        Instructions on how to integrate GISNav with your own project and how to extend its functionality.

+    * API Documentation

+        GISNav public API reference.

+    * Contribute

+        Contributions to GISNav are welcome!
+Please see this page for guidance.

 .. seealso::